layanmoyura/HPC_project_my_task/README.md

 To execute the script:

-1. Open your terminal in the directory where your data files are located.
+1. Open your terminal in the directory where your program files are located.

 2. Make sure the script has execute permissions.
 If not, you can grant execute permissions by running: